rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/GettingStartedWithPython.md

 The three numbers denote major releases, minor releases, and patches.

 - The first number denotes major releases to the language.
-When a major release comes out, it means that older code will not necessarily work with the new release.
+When a major release comes out, it means that older code will not necessarily work with the new release, and vice versa.
-The most current major release is Python 3, but Python 2 is still in use.
+The most current major release is Python 3, but Python 2 is still occasionally used.
 Running Python 2 code in a Python 3 interpreter can yield errors, as can running Python 3 code in a Python 2 interpreter.
 Python 2 has been deprecated and should not be used, but the transition to Python 3 has been slow.
 When reading code from the Internet, always check to make sure it uses Python 3.